XiomaraCarranza64/Payment-Website/README.md

 ### Getting starting

-- From your root directory access the next file path from your windows terminal
+- From windows terminal access the root directory and type the next file path
 ```
 cd .\Backend\paymet-backend\
 ```